 Yes, you can open the replace device wizard at any time.
-From the menu bar, select Tools > Replace device (Windows and Linux) or File > Replace device (OS X) to open the replace device wizard.
+From the menu bar, select Tools > Replace device (Windows and Linux) or File > Replace device (Mac) to open the replace device wizard.

-If a device is already backing up, then replacing it with a previous device:
+If you already started a new backup on the new device, replacing it with a previous device:

 - Overwrites any changes to device preferences and backup settings.
-The current settings and preferences are overwritten with those from the previous device.
+The new settings and preferences are overwritten with those from the previous device.

 Choose a device to replace